Aayush007A/ML_Automate/README.md

 <div align="center">

 ---
-Made with by the ru2ya.ai team
+Made with by the MLAutomate.ai team

 </div>